sccn/sccn.github.io/tutorials/ConceptsGuide/erp_image_background.md

 stimulus-related increase (or decrease) in EEG power.

 It is important not to overinterpret the results of phase sorting in ERP-image plots.
-For example, the following calls from the Matlab command line simulate 256 1-s data epochs using Gaussian white noise, low-pass filters this below (simulated) 12 Hz, and draw the following 10-Hz phase sorted ERP-image plot of the resulting data.
+For example, the following calls from the MATLAB command line simulate 256 1-s data epochs using Gaussian white noise, low-pass filters this below (simulated) 12 Hz, and draw the following 10-Hz phase sorted ERP-image plot of the resulting data.
 The figure